chrisfield/redux-formkit/packages/redux-formkit/README.md

 * `value` value formatted from the store
 * `error` string or object.
 Will be undefined for a valid field
 * `touched` boolen
-* `setElementRef` function that can be pass this an the ref prop
+* `elementRef` function that can be pass this an the ref prop

 ### updateFieldsAction
 `updateFieldsAction(formName, values)` returns an action object ready to dispatch to Redux.
 Dispatching this will reinitialize the form updating all form fields with the values provided and setting them all as untouched.